modular/modular/KGEN/docs/MojoProgrammingManual.md

 TOWRITE: You can opt-in to transferring instances of values.
 Similar to ‘move’.

-TODO: Show an example of the consuming version of __copy__ which transfers ownership of a value when consume argument convention is wired up correctly.
+TODO: Show an example of the consuming version of __copyinit__ which transfers ownership of a value when consume argument convention is wired up correctly.

 ### `@register_passable` Struct Decorator